brantseibert/AI-Dasher/README.md

 # AI-Dasher
-Unified framework for visualizing Artificial Intelligence.
+Unified framework for visualizing Artificial Intelligence throughout the heirarchy of an organization.